 Trekking in Sikkim during winter is a different experience than trekking in the North.
 The trial of the Goecha La trek is one of its kind.
 From the lush green forests to the snow-laden campsites, this trek gives you a chance to experience nature at its finest.

 Located in Uttarakhand, Har ki Dun s a paradise for bird watchers and wildlife enthusiasts.
-The valley is surrounded by dense Pine forests and offers views of smothering mountain peaks.
+Dense Pine forests surround the valley and offer views of smothering mountain peaks.
 The Har ki Dun Trek is located in the Govind Ballabh Pant National Park and will make you feel like you have been transported back in time.
 The valley is shaped like a cradle, which only adds to the uniqueness of this experience.

 The untouched valleys of Uttarakhand offer several excursions and are a haven for trekkers in winter.
 You can pass through ancient villages as you trek through the enchanting alpine meadows and pine forests.